AU-Master-Thesis/thesis/sections/4-results/scenarios.typ

 #import "../../lib/mod.typ": *
 == Scenarios <s.r.scenarios>

+#let scenario(name) = [_*#name*_]

 // #jonas[Read this, and all subsections]
 The performance of #acr("MAGICS") is evaluated across #numbers.written(scen.len()) different scenarios.
 The first five, #boxed(color: theme.peach, [*S-X*]), scenarios adhere to the original paper's@gbpplanner experiments, where the last 2, #boxed(color: colors.ours, [*S-X*]), are specifically designed for the global planning extension that #acr("MAGICS") provides.
 The scenarios are:
 // #jonas[fixed the boldness overload here]

 #set enum(numbering: box-enum.with(color: colors.theirs, prefix: "ST-"))
-+ _*Circle:*_ The environment of this scenario is empty.
++ #scenario[Circle:] The environment of this scenario is empty.
 Robots are placed along the perimeter of a circle centered at the origin with radius $r$.
 Every robot is tasked with reaching the opposite side of the circle.

-+ _*Environment Obstacles:*_ This scenario is similar to the Circle scenario, but with obstacles near the center of the circle. // Again robots are placed in a circle, centered at $(0, 0)$ with $r=50m$, and are tasked with reaching the opposite side of the circle.
++ #scenario[Environment Obstacles:] This scenario is similar to the Circle scenario, but with obstacles near the center of the circle. // Again robots are placed in a circle, centered at $(0, 0)$ with $r=50m$, and are tasked with reaching the opposite side of the circle.

-+ _*Varying Network Connectivity:*_ Identical environment to the Environment Obstacles scenario, but with larger spawning radius.
++ #scenario[Varying Network Connectivity:] Identical environment to the Environment Obstacles scenario, but with larger spawning radius.
 The radius of the robots communication range varied.

-+ _*Junction:*_ This environment is much more constrained, only with two roads; a vertical and horizontal one, centered in their cross-axis.
++ #scenario[Junction:] This environment is much more constrained, only with two roads; a vertical and horizontal one, centered in their cross-axis.
 Thus creating a simple crossroads at the very center of the environment.
 Robots are spawned repeatedly in two formations.
 One group begins on the left side with instructions to cross to the right, while the other starts at the top, with a mission to reach the bottom.

-+ _*Communications Failure:*_ This scenario is based in the same environment as the Circle scenario.
++ #scenario[Communications Failure:] This scenario is based in the same environment as the Circle scenario.
 It tests how resilient the #acrpl("GBP") algorithm is to spurious loss of communication between robots.
 By randomly toggling a robots ability to communicate with others at different probabilities every timestep.

 #set enum(numbering: box-enum.with(color: colors.ours, prefix: "SO-"))
-+ _*Solo Global Planning:*_ This scenario serves as an isolated test for automated placement of waypoints with #acr("RRT*") and the impact of the tracking factor, $f_t$, on a single robot.
++ #scenario[Solo Global Planning:] This scenario serves as an isolated test for automated placement of waypoints with #acr("RRT*") and the impact of the tracking factor, $f_t$, on a single robot.
 This scenario takes place in a complex maze-like environment, where a single robot is spawned in one end, and tasked with reaching the other end.

-+ _*Collaborative Global Planning:*_ This scenario is similar to #boxed(color: colors.ours, [*SO-1*]), but with many robots.
++ #scenario[Collaborative Global Planning:] This scenario is similar to #boxed(color: colors.ours, [*SO-1*]), but with many robots.
 Several spawning locations are possible, where each individual robot get a task to traverse the complex environment.
 The purpose of this scenario is to test the interactivity between the tracking factors and the interrobot factors, $f_i$.

-+ _*Iteration Amount*_ Same environment as the Circle scenario.
++ #scenario[Iteration Amount:] Same environment as the Circle scenario.
 This explores the effect of varying $M_I$ and $M_R$.
 The goal is to determine optimal values for these parameters and whether increasing the iteration count consistently improves performance.

-+ _*Iteration Schedules*_ Identical environment and formation as the Circle scenario.
++ #scenario[Iteration Schedules:] Identical environment and formation as the Circle scenario.
 This scenario explores the effect of the various iteration schedules presented in @s.iteration-schedules.

 // + _*Communications Failure:*_ This scenario is based in the same environment as the Circle scenario.
 In this scenario simulates the possibility of communication failure between the robots by flipping a communication toggle with some probability at every timestep.